nzfeng/signed-heat-python/README.md

 For simplicity, input / output mesh files are assumed to be OBJ format, though this could be amended with an extra Python binding to [geometry-central](https://geometry-central.net/)'s IO functions.

+Point clouds are currently assumed to have file extension `.pc` and consist of newline-separated 3D point positions (denoted by leading char `v`) and point normal vectors (denoted by leading char `vn`).

 ### Command line arguments

 In addition to the mesh file, you can pass several flags.